Pedro Fernandes Lopes: Young African Leader

 Pedro Lopes participated in the Mandela Washington Fellowship Program for Young African Leaders, this is the largest program for young African leaders in the World, promoted by the Government of the United States.
 This The program enabled Pedro Lopes to undertake intensive training in Business and Entrepreneurship at the University of New Mexico – USA, to develop a network with young people who are leaders in their countries in the civil society, the business world and occupy prominent positions in their Governments.
 Among the young African leaders who participated in the Mandela Washington Fellowship, Pedro Lopes had the privilege of belonging to restricted group selected for a professional experience and was at the International Youth Foundation in Baltimore, USA that Pedro collaborated with an organization with more than 25 years of experience in the field of vocational training and promotion of youth employability and which is present in more than 70 countries.

-Pedro Lopes served as an elected member of the Regional Advisory Board for Young African Leaders of West Africa, an organization serving as the liaison between the International Research & Exchanges Board (IREX), United States Agency for International Development (USAID) and young African leaders, promoting dialogue, sharing best practices in various areas and promoting opportunities for the United States Government's International Development Agency for young African leaders.
+Pedro Lopes served as an elected member of the Regional Advisory Board for Young African Leaders of West Africa, an organization serving as the liaison between the International Research & Exchanges Board (IREX), and the United States Agency for International Development (USAID) and young African leaders, promoting dialogue, sharing best practices in various areas and promoting opportunities for the United States Government's International Development Agency for young African leaders.

 In 2018, Pedro Lopes was chosen by former US President Barack Obama to be part of his first African Continent leadership initiative – Obama Foundation Leaders: Africa.